fernandam93/epiclocks_cancer/README.md

 ## Step 6: Run CAUSE analysis

-**We ran CAUSE analyses for GrimAge acceleration and prostate and colorectal cancers only, as a sensitivity analysis**
+**We ran CAUSE analyses for GrimAge acceleration and prostate and colorectal cancers only, as a sensitivity analysis.**

 6.1_run_CAUSE_for_GrimAge_PrCinPRACTICAL.R